AngularJS-SPA-Development/survey-gorilla/README.md

-Developing a SPA using AngularJS with Survey Gorilla Service
+Developing a SPA using AngularJS
 ==============

 ![Developing a SPA using AngularJS](https://github.com/AngularJS-SPA-Development/survey-gorilla/blob/master/angularjs-spa-book.png)